Team

 Brittany Pousett (PhD Student)

 Brittany Pousett is a Certified Prosthetist and a PhD student in Rehabilitation Sciences at the University of British Columbia.
-Under the guidance of Dr William C Miller and Dr Crystal MacKay (at the University of Toronto), she is pursuing her passion for bridging the gap between research and clinical practice in the field of rehabilitation.
-Her research focuses on the lives and experiences of individuals with limb loss and how their physical activity, community participation and prosthesis use affect their well-being.
+Under the guidance of Dr William C Miller and Dr Crystal MacKay (at Queen’s University), she is pursuing her passion for bridging the gap between research and clinical practice in the field of rehabilitation.
+Her research focuses on the lives and experiences of individuals with limb loss, specifically how psychosocial adaptation to amputation impacts community participation and well-being.
 She aims to empower and support individuals with limb loss to engage in activities that are meaningful to them.
-When not pursuing research, Brittany enjoys adventurous outdoor activities with her husband and kids, such as skiing/snowboarding, hiking, kayaking, paddleboarding and camping.
+When not pursuing research, Brittany enjoys adventurous outdoor activities with her husband and kids, including skiing/snowboarding, hiking, kayaking, paddleboarding and camping.

 Research Staff